web-auth/webauthn-framework/doc/webauthn/PublicKeyCredentialCreation.md

 * `PublicKeyCredentialCreationOptions::ATTESTATION_CONVEYANCE_PREFERENCE_INDIRECT`
 * `PublicKeyCredentialCreationOptions::ATTESTATION_CONVEYANCE_PREFERENCE_DIRECT`

+**The browser may ignore the attestation conveyance mode** and return a response with an attestation of type `none`.

 ## Extensions

 The mechanism for generating public key credentials, as well as requesting and generating Authentication assertions, can be extended to suit particular use cases.
 Each case is addressed by defining a registration extension.

-**The extensions are not yet supported by this library, but is ready to handle them.**
+**The extensions are not fully supported by this library, but is ready to handle them.**

 The Following example is totally fictive.